deanblackborough/gm-platformer/README.md

 - Ground slide and ground dash have a cooldown
 - Player sprites for idle, running, jumping (up and down), dashing & slide
 - Patrolling enemy base class - similar to moving platforms, set speed and target

-## In progress

-- Need to show debug values/ranges for moving platforms
+- Added `showDebug` variable for moving platforms and patrolling enemies to show the movement limits
-- You can slide and then end up in a ground object

 ## How to run